metakgp/iit-kgp-network/README_technical.md

 #### For windows users: [Check this post](https://www.windowscentral.com/how-determine-wi-fi-and-ethernet-connection-speed-windows-10)

-ℹ️ If your speed is less than 1Gbps, check your laptop manual online.
+ℹ️ If your speed is less than 1Gbps, check about your laptop manually online.
 If it shows it supports 1Gbps, update your drivers.

 ### 2.3 Disbale auto-negotiation